Kevin Rodríguez (footballer, born 2000)

-Kevin José Rodríguez Cortez (born 4 March 2000) is an Ecuadoran footballer who plays as a forward for Independiente del Valle.
+Kevin José Rodríguez Cortez (born 4 March 2000) is an Ecuadorian professional footballer who plays as a forward for Belgian Pro League club Royale Union Saint-Gilloise and the Ecuador national team.

 Club career

 Imbabura

 Born in Ibarra, Rodríguez joined hometown side Imbabura at the age of 13.
 He progressed through the youth setup until making his first team debut in 2017, featuring in two matches as his club was relegated from the Serie B.

 Rodríguez started to feature more regularly in 2018, scoring seven times in the national stage of the Segunda Categoria.
 After scoring 11 goals overall during the 2019 season, he only scored once in five matches in 2020.
 In 2021, he only scored twice as his side returned to the second level.

 Rodríguez became a regular starter for Imbabura in the 2022 Serie B, scoring ten times as his side finished fifth.
 In the 2022 Copa Ecuador, he notably scored the winner to knock out LDU Quito in the round of 16.